Get Your Free Consultation (408) 848-2208

 • Funeral and burial expenses.

 At Gonzalez & Jones, APC, we are a family-owned boutique law firm offering a personalized and compassionate approach to each of our clients.
 Here, you are treated like family.
 Our team is there for you every step of the way, from the inception of your case to settlement or trial.
 If you live in San Juan Bautista, Salinas, Gilroy, or anywhere in California and recently lost a loved one, let us advocate for you and your family.
-Contact us to schedule a free consultation.
+Contact us online or call (408) 848-2208 today to schedule a free consultation.

 Contact our Hollister, CA Wrongful Death Attorneys